kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/code/README_code_v2.md

 For the final ablation:

-1. use the same 600-image evaluation set;
+1. use the same 600-image evaluation set
-2. use seeds `42`, `130`, and `2030`;
+2. use seeds `42`, `130`, and `2030`
-3. restart Flask before each CTTA run;
+3. restart Flask before each CTTA run
-4. start from the same clean patch memory;
+4. start from the same clean patch memory
-5. start from the same identity-initialized PatchAdapter;
+5. start from the same identity-initialized PatchAdapter
-6. reset `batch_index.txt`;
+6. reset `batch_index.txt`
-7. clear the active prediction log;
+7. clear the active prediction log
 8. save every run as a separate CSV.

 Experiment selection in `app_ctta.py`: